devopshubproject/ckad-lab/Task1/task.md

 * The Pod should run in the core namespace.
-The namespace should be create first
+The namespace should be create first.

 * The name of the Pod should be inspect